petetanru/petetanru.github.io/_posts/2016-01-11-first-post.markdown

 date:   2016-01-11 18:42:11 +0700
 tag: book
 ---
 Hello world!
-I find that many IT-management-startup books actually say very similar thing just in a different way.
+In my opinion, many IT-management-startup books actually say very similar things but just in a different way.
 There is one book however that stands out, making it my favorite book of this past year -- **["The Hard Thing About Hard Things"][hard-thing]** by [Ben Horowitz][ben].
 I found most of the chapters insightful, which is very impressive by my standard.